Rhubarb Crumble Ice Cream

 Put the chopped rhubarb into a shallow-ish saucepan (so it cooks quicker) with a tablespoon of water and some sugar.
 Tastes will naturally vary as to how sweet you want to make the rhubarb.
 Different varieties and batches of rhubarb will also vary in sourness.
 I find 125 grams of sugar is usually right for me.
 But you could start with 100 grams and add more if needed.

 Bring up to a simmer, then gently cook until the rhubarb is soft and broken down.
-To get a smooth puree, I go in with my stick blender and give it a good whizz.
-Then the puree is transferred to a covered container and chilled in the fridge.
+If you want a completely smooth puree, you can blend it.
+Whichever way you go, transfer the rhubarb to a covered container and chill in the fridge.

 STEP 3: MAKE THE CRUMBLE